ArthurSonzogni/chromiumos-platform2/vm_tools/README.md

 See [docs/init.md](docs/init.md) for more details on the duties maitred carries out as pid 1.

+## notificationd

+A daemon that catches notifications from Crostini via D-BUS and forwards them to the host.

+See [notificationd/README.md](notificationd/README.md) for more details.

 ## garcon

 `garcon` is a daemon that runs inside of a container within a VM. gRPC is used